 The Appellant, David Moehring, respectfully moves for the Hearing Examiners' reconsideration of the decision on MUP-18-001 issued on 16th of May, 2018.
-This request is timely per Hearing Examiner Rules of Practice and Procedure (HER) 3.20 (b) given the Memorial Day weekend qualifies the filing within 10 days after the date of the Hearing Examiner's decision considering the Memorial Day weekend.
+This request is timely per Hearing Examiner Rules of Practice and Procedure (HER) 3.20(b) given the Memorial Day weekend qualifies the filing within 10 days after the date of the Hearing Examiner's decision.

-Per HER 3.20 (a), this motion for reconsideration is made for two reasons: (1) Irregularity in the proceedings by which the moving party was prevented from having a fair hearing; and (2) a clear mistake was made as to a material fact.
+Per HER 3.20(a), this motion for reconsideration is made for two reasons: (1) Irregularity in the proceedings by which the moving party was prevented from having a fair hearing; and (2) a clear mistake was made as to material fact.